The Cost of Selling a House with a Realtor®: The Math Says It’s Worth It

 Pricing Your Home

-Lastly, Realtors® know how to price a home accurately, meaning they can get you the best deal on your sale.
+Lastly, Realtors know how to price a home accurately, meaning they can get you the best deal on your sale.
 Gniewoz-Weiss comments that in a seller’s market, many people think selling a home is easier than ever.
-However, changing economic conditions in 2022, including rising interest rates and inflation, mean the market is rebalancing, according to HomeLight’s Summer 2022 Agent Insights Report.
+However, changing economic conditions, including rising interest rates and inflation, mean the market is rebalancing.
+According to HomeLight’s Yearend 2023 Top Agent Insights Report, an overpriced home is the top reason buyers walk away from negotiations.

 “That’s where an agent comes in, because they know and understand how to navigate these waters,” she says.
 “You may get to that final destination, sure, by doing it yourself.
 But did you take the best route there?”